NikKowPHP/social-brain/chapters/chapter-6.md

 2.  **Describe a Recent Event:** Briefly describe a time in the last month when you felt that trigger.
 3.  **The Physical Sensation:** What was the physical feeling associated with that threat?
 This sensation is a key piece of data—your personal system alert—that we will use as we build our toolkit.
 4.  **Path to Adaptive:** How could using the SCARF dashboard help you strengthen your least-dominant brain profile?

+**Join the Orchestra:** Which SCARF domain is your primary trigger?
+This is one of the most foundational discoveries you can make.
+See how your results compare with the community and discuss strategies for managing your trigger at [AuthorWebsite.com/community/chapter-6].